-Saturday 17 June 2017 from 2pm at the water basins at St Mary’s island, the Ship & Trades, the Outlet Centre, Chatham Historic Dockyard and Upnor Reach.
+Saturday 17 June 2017 from 2pm at the water basins at St Mary’s island, the Ship and Trades, the Outlet Centre and Chatham Historic Dockyard.

-Celebrating 350 years of friendship and co-operation between our two nations since the conclusion of the Anglo-Dutch wars, Medway in Flames will be a sensational finale to our festival of cultural, sporting and educational events.
-This is a major public event - with Upnor Castle as the backdrop - depicting the Dutch Raid on the River Medway and Chatham Dockyard.
+Celebrating 350 years of friendship and co-operation between our two nations since the conclusion of the Anglo-Dutch wars, Battle of Medway finale will be a sensational finale to our festival of cultural, sporting and educational events.
+This is a major public event depicting the Dutch Raid on the River Medway and Chatham Dockyard.